Pay with a bank account (direct debit)

 - If you use manual payments

-On this setting, just save your bank account details in your AdWords account and verify your bank account.
-Once your bank account is set up, you can use the "Make a payment" button to make manual payments.
-Keep in mind that payments by bank account can take up to 5 days to process.
+On this setting, just save your bank account details in your Google Ads account and verify your bank account.
+Once your bank account has been set up, you can use the "Make a payment" button to make manual payments.
+Bear in mind that payments by bank account can take up to five days to process.

 Who can use it

 Payment by bank account is available only in certain countries and currencies.
-To see if you can use bank account to pay for AdWords, check our payment options tool and see if "bank account" is listed as a payment method in your country and currency.
+To see if you can use your bank account to pay for Google Ads, check our payment options tool and see if "bank account" is listed as a payment method in your country and currency.

 How to set it up

-- Click the gear icon and choose Billing & payments.
+- Click the tools icon and choose Billing & payments.

 - Click the Payment methods link from the menu on the left.